This is now in your Top Picks!

 Dubai Frame, Skyline

-Located at Zabeel Park, the Dubai Frame provides excellent views of the surrounding city presenting the modern part on one side, and Old Dubai on the other.
-A wheelchair ramp is available from the street to the sidewalk next to the building which has step-free access, wide doors, a wheelchair lift, an elevator, and short distances.
-There's also complimentary wheelchair service, assistance from trained staff, integrated restrooms, and service counters.
-At the viewing level of the Dubai Frame, there is a flat, smooth floor making it very easy to move around.
+Located at Zabeel Park, the Dubai Frame provides excellent views of the city, with the modern part on one side and Old Dubai on the other.
+A wheelchair ramp is available from the street to the sidewalk next to the building, which has step-free access, wide doors and a spacious elevator.
+There's also complimentary wheelchair service, assistance from trained staff, integrated restrooms and service counters.
+At the viewing level of the Dubai Frame, the floor is flat and smooth, making it very easy to move around.

 5